Preferred composition of digital data for DISCO

 File Image Format / TIFF Production |

-Document images will be provided as whole-document PDF or single-page TIFF format, using Group 4 compression with at least 300 dots per inch (dpi) resolution.
+Document images will be provided as whole-document PDF, single-page TIFF, or JPG format, using Group 4 compression with at least 300 dots per inch (dpi) resolution.
 Images may be reduced by up to 10% to allow for a dedicated space for page numbering and other endorsements of documents.
 Images will be in black and white, unless color is necessary to understand the meaning of the document. |

 Load File |